ASAP-CRN/asap-crn-learning-lab/README.md

 ## Overview

-This repository provides **ASAP-CRN–curated learning resources** designed to support exploration, analysis, and reuse of ASAP CRN datasets within the ASAP CRN Cloud ecosystem, including analysis workflows on Verily Workbench.

-The ASAP CRN Learning Lab is structured as a progressive yet flexible learning path that reflects the end-to-end ASAP-CRN data lifecycle—from data discovery and access to analysis and contribution.
-Users may follow the curriculum sequentially or navigate directly to sections most relevant to their research needs.
+The ASAP-CRN Learning Lab is an ASAP-CRN–maintained resource that enables researchers to leverage CRN Cloud data through reproducible exploratory and meta-analysis examples.
+Users may engage via workshops, follow a guided learning path, or start directly with the modules and models most relevant to their research.

 **Current focus:** Python
 **Future expansion:** R implementations